 The international wire transfers were going to cost £40 each.
 The project which should have cost £35 was now nearly three times the price, and at £115 the savings were completely wiped out.

 The two wire transfers went through, and they reached the local banks in India and Brazil three days later.
 However, costs continued to mount.
-The freelancers each had to pay a fee to receive the transfer, and were further penalised by paying a high exchange rate in order to withdraw the money they received in their local currencies.
+The freelancers each had to pay a fee to receive the transfer, and were further penalized by paying a high exchange rate in order to withdraw the money they received in their local currencies.

 Both the freelancers and the marketing team were interested in continuing to work together, but they needed a payment solution that would benefit both sides.